chobeat/awesome-critical-tech-reading-list/README.md

 ## Labor

 * [Coding is not ‘fun’, it’s technically and ethically complex](https://aeon.co/ideas/coding-is-not-fun-it-s-technically-and-ethically-complex): why the "coding is fun" narrative is dangerous and insulting to students and engineers.
+* [The Agile Labor Union](http://www.metareader.org/post/agile-labor-union.html): how the Agile development methodology empowered IT workers and protected them over the years and how alternatives are threatening workers' autonomy.

 ## Other Reading Lists